Romans 10:1-15: Good News for All

 That's why Jesus had to come out of his house to cleanse us.
 Only he could clean us up.
 If you are busy freeing yourself from your own filth, you can clean yourself until the last day, it will not be enough to enter the house.
 However, if you believe what Jesus says because he has already made you clean, you can enter God's house and sit at his table to eat.

-The verses 5-15 in Romans 10 deal with the following fact: It is impossible to know God until sin is eliminated.
-The knowledge of God can not remove our sin.
+Verses 5-15 in Römer 10 They address the following fact: It is impossible to know God as long as sin is not removed.
+Knowing God cannot remove our sin.

-At that point in Romans 10,5-8, quotes Paul 5.
-Genesis 30,11:12, "Do not say in your heart, 'Who will go up into heaven? – as if one wanted to bring Christ down from there”.
-It is said that as human beings we can seek and find God.
+To address this point in Römer 10,5-8 to support, Paul quotes 5.
+Mose 30,11-12“Do not say in your heart, ‘Who will ascend into heaven?’—as if you were trying to bring Christ down from there.”
+It says that as human beings we can seek and find God.
 But the fact is, God comes to us and finds us.

 The eternal Word of God has come to us as God and man, the Son of God, Jesus Christ of flesh and blood.
 We could not find him in heaven.
 He decided in his divine freedom to come down to us.
 Jesus saved us humans by washing away the filth of sin and opening the way for us to come into God's house.